Stop losing winnable deals

 The SNAP Selling methodology asks that you take a more straightforward approach, practically forcing you to be clear on what you offer.
 But this is a good thing, as it can help you win over stressed buyers (and what enterprise executive or manager isn’t stressed?).

-How to adopt the SNAP Selling methodology
+How to adopt the SNAP selling method

 Let’s look at how you can successfully apply the SNAP Selling methodology to your own sales process.
 But first, here are some things you should do before reaching out to prospects.